Insulin: The Canadian discovery that has saved millions of lives

 blood sugar

-People with type 2 diabetes cannot use
+People with Type 2 diabetes cannot use

 insulin effectively.
 They tend to have high levels